Parents’ Information

 We need to know about any particular medical need before a child is admitted, or when a child first develops a medical need.
 Parents should tell us about the medicines that their child needs to take and provide details of any changes to the prescription or the support required.

-All medicines must be brought to the school office by the child’s parent together with a consent form (Med 1 form available from the office) signed by the parent.
-No child should ever bring medicine into school themselves or carry any medicine.
+All medicines must be brought to the school office by the child’s parent together with a consent form (Parental permission to administer medicine) signed by the parent.
+This form is also available from the office.
+No child should ever bring medicine into school themselves.

 Medicines should always be provided in the original container as dispensed by a pharmacist and include the prescriber’s instructions for administration.
 It is helpful, where clinically appropriate, if medicines are prescribed in dose frequencies which enable it to be taken outside school hours.
 Medicines that need to be taken three times a day could be taken in the morning, after school hours and at bedtime.